Veloxization/ot-harjoitustyo/documentation/usage.md

 **Note: Currently the project works through terminal only.
 There will be a GUI in the future!**
 ## Manual
 **Note: Some features mentioned in the manual may not be implemented yet!**
+### How to Play
+#### Main Menu
+The _Main Menu_ gives you the following options: new game, load game, quit game
+##### New Game
+Selecting _New Game_ takes you to a new menu where you are given an option to enter a seed, and difficulty. _The seed_ is used for the generation logic of a new scenario.
+You can leave it empty for a random 32-bit signed integer to be used as the seed.
+You can read more about _the difficulty option_ in its own [section](#difficulties).
+##### Load Game
+Selecting _Load Game_ takes you to a new menu where you are given the option to continue a previously saved scenario.
+The dropdown menu will reveal any previously saved games, if any are available.
+##### Quit Game
+Selecting _Quit Game_ immediately closes the game.
 ### Goal
 Interrogate NPCs and find out who the murderer is, and when they committed their crime!
 ### NPCs